You wouldn’t yell in a restaurant. So why would you release a song nobody wants to hear?

 Simply consider this: the music doesn’t exist yet.
 That’s right, you swashbuckling song pirate, you can’t have the treasure because I haven’t finished it yet.

 The platform can also be used for specificity due to the high volume possible with mini-songs.
 A great variety and large number of short mini-songs are released by each artist and tagged with various factors.
 Want a unique song for Karen’s wedding?
 One with her name on the front and wedding photo in the cover art?
 Select a great one from many options on phInix.
-Everyone who’s invited pitches in $10.
-Comment what you want with your donation.
+Every wedding guest pitches in.
 And wouldn’t it be cool if your city or school had its own song?
 Or if your new Satanic yoga studio had…any appropriate music?

 “But Louis, any big label could pay them more to write a hit song.”
 You have a superpower no big corporation possesses.
 You are the market.
 Would an artist believe the promise of a label or the promises of thousands of fans?
 Which is more likely to start a career?
 Knowing for certain how you, the listener, feel about a song is worth more than analytics.